Spokane Car Accident Attorney

 Common Injuries in Car Crashes

-Injuries can range from minor cuts and bruises to life-threatening and life-changing injuries that can result in permanent disability.
+Injuries from a Spokane auto accident can range from minor cuts and bruises to life-threatening and life-changing injuries that can result in permanent disability.

 An auto accident injuries can include: